-This Gate 2: Business Case review is designed to:
+This Gate 3: Pre-execution review is designed to:

-- Confirm the full Business Case; - Confirm the objectives and desired outputs of the project align with the program to which it contributes; - Ensure the delivery strategy is robust and appropriate; - Ensure the project's plan to completion is detailed and realistic, including any contract management strategy; - Ensure project controls and organisation are defined, financial controls in place and resources are available: - Confirm funding availability; - Confirm the development and delivery approach and mechanisms are still appropriate and manageable; - Confirm appropriate project performance measures and tools; - Confirm there are plans for risk management and issues management (business and technical) and that these will be shared with suppliers and/or delivery partners; - Confirm quality procedures are applied consistently since the previous review; - Confirm compliance with IT and Information Security requirements and standards; - Confirm organisational resources and capabilities will be available for future phases; - Confirm the stakeholders support the project; - Evaluate actions to implement recommendations from earlier reviews; - Confirm if stakeholder, change management and communications plans are adequate; - Ensure the project has a formal active governance structure with escalation hierarchy; - Confirm detailed cost/benefit analysis with contingencies considered; and - Ensure a strategy to plan and manage the benefits the project will deliver.
+- Confirm the Business Case now the project is fully defined; - Confirm the project's objectives and desired outputs still align with the program to which it contributes; - Ensure a robust and appropriate outline delivery strategy; - Confirm the procurement strategy and final pricing aligns to the Business Case financial forecasts for capital and operating expenditure; - Ensure the project's plan to completion is detailed, realistic and includes a contract management strategy; Ensure project controls and organisation are defined, financial controls in place and the resources available; - Confirm funding availability for the whole project; - Confirm the outline development and delivery approach and mechanisms are appropriate and manageable; - If appropriate, check market capability and track record (or existing supplier's capability and performance) are understood and the competitive response from the market meets requirements; - Confirm the project will facilitate good client/supplier relationships; - For a procurement project, confirm the procurement plan will comply with NSW Government procurement and legal requirements; - Confirm project performance measures and tools are appropriate; - Confirm there are plans for risk and issues management (business and technical) that will be shared with suppliers and/or delivery partners; - Confirm quality procedures have been applied consistently since the previous review; - Confirm compliance with ICT and information security requirements, and IT standards; - Confirm delivery agency resources and capabilities will be available for future phases; - Confirm stakeholders support the project and are committed to its success; - Evaluate actions to address recommendations from earlier reviews; and - Confirm all relevant whole-of-government ICT policies, standards and priorities have been considered.

-This guideline details topics to be assessed and the evidence the review team should expect, across key review scope areas:
+This guideline details topics to be assessed and the evidence the review team should expect, in five key review scope areas:

 - Assessment of delivery approach;

 - Business Case and stakeholders;

-- Risk Management:
+- Risk Management;

-- · Review of current phase; and
+- Review of current phase; and

-- Readiness for next phase: pre-execution.
+- Readiness for next phase: Tender Evaluation.

-These key review scope areas will help to structure the Gate 2 report.
+These key review scope areas will help to structure the Gate 3 report.